CSatterwhite92/SQL/README.md

 ## Welcome to my SQL Portfolio!
 This code repository contains examples of SQL I have written.
 Please take a look and reach out if you have any questions.

-*This is an ongoing portfolio is and being updated all the time*
+*This is an ongoing portfolio and is and being updated all the time.*